-The “right plant in the right place” is an important rule of thumb for gardeners, landscapers and plant lovers of all stripes.
-This idea offers a tried-and-true path to creating any kind of healthy, thriving landscape.
-While we all break the rules at some point — and sometimes with decent results — straying too far from this important maxim usually leads to a high maintenance planting and a lot more work than you bargained for.
+The “right plant in the right place” is a rule of thumb for native plant gardening that offers a tried-and-true path to creating a healthy, thriving landscape.
+While we all break the rules at some point — and sometimes with decent results — straying too far from this old adage usually leads to a high maintenance planting and a lot more work than you bargained for.
 Digging-up and relocating plants is a labor intensive job, and it’s probably fair to say that we all want to avoid it.

 Especially relevant to choosing native plants, this common gardening wisdom opens the door to their many ecological benefits.
 The right native plant in the right place is key to: